AF-ROBOTICS/RoboticsLearningPlatform/readme.md

 ## Labs

-There are six labs that guide the student from soldering the PCB and assembling the robot to using distance and line sensors to guide the robot through a maze.
+Six labs guide the students from soldering the PCB and assembling the robot to using distance and line sensors to guide the robot through a maze.

 [Robot PCB](labs/0_robot_pcb) - This lab guides students to solder and test their PCB.

 [Robot Build](labs/1robot_build) - This lab provides instructions to assemble the robot.

-[Robot Motors](lab/2_robot_motors) - This lab investigates how the Arduino uses Pulse Width Modulation to drive the robot's motors.
+[Robot Motors](labs/2_robot_motors) - This lab investigates how the Arduino uses Pulse Width Modulation to drive the robot's motors.

-[Robot Drive](lab/3_robot_drive) - This lab has students control the motors to drive in specified patterns.
+[Robot Drive](labs/3_robot_drive) - This lab has students control the motors to drive in specified patterns.

 [Robot Line Following](labs/4_robot_linefollowing) - This lab integrates the Pololu QTR-8RC Line Sensor Array to enable the robot to follow a black line.